storj/drpc/README.md

 * Compatible.
 Works for many gRPC use-cases as-is!
 * Fast.
 DRPC has a lightning quick wire format
 * Extensible.
 DRPC is transport agnostic, supports middleware, and is designed around interfaces.
+* Battle Tested.
+Already used in production for years across tens of thousands of servers.

 Compare with gRPC: